Add a domain to Microsoft 365

 On the Domains page, select a domain.

-Under DNS settings, select Custom Records; then select New custom record.
+Under DNS records, select Custom Records; then select Add record.

 Select the type of DNS record you want to add and type the information for the new record.